angelaaye/covid19/README.md

 ## Dependencies

-Make sure you have python 3.7 installed.
+This repository supports python 3.7.
+Install `pipenv` and create a virtual environment using `pipenv shell`.
 Run `pipenv install` to install all dependencies.

 ## Get Unemployment Insurance Data